 ‘Our vision is to be the best that we can be.’

 ‘We are committed to nurturing every child, allowing them to thrive in a safe and engaging environment based on our Christian values.
 We strive to develop happy and confident learners ready to face the changes of their next steps.’

-Maintaining good behaviour will be integral to the School vision and Mission statement and the Head Teacher supported by the Governing Body will ensure that Cerne Abbas CE VC School will apply the following principles:
+Maintaining good behaviour will be integral to the School vision and the Head Teacher supported by the Governing Body will ensure that Cerne Abbas CE VC School will apply the following principles:

 1. The School will be maintained as a safe place for learning.
 There are comprehensive policies for the Safe recruitment of staff, for e-safety and for managing visitors to the school which will always be followed.
 Staff will be vigilant in noting and reporting any anxieties that they may have about safety in relation to a child, to a staff member, to a visitor or to the school environment.

-2. Staff will uphold the ethos of the School and demonstrate the chosen core values (friendship, trust, peace) by the manner in which they conduct themselves and their lessons.
+2. Staff will uphold the ethos of the School and demonstrate the chosen core values (friendship, trust, peace, joy, courage and forgiveness) by the manner in which they conduct themselves and their lessons.

 3. The School will function inclusively with due care taken to involve parents in the professional assessments of their children and the recommended strategies to optimise learning progress.
 Parents and carers will be encouraged to help their child’s education.

 4. Complaints from any source will be reported to the Head Teacher and dealt with according to the school Complaints policy.

 5. Staff and pupils alike will have equal opportunities for learning and self improvement regardless of race, gender or disability.